Posted on

 But, just like recycling plastics, it doesn’t have to be complicated!

-Keep these tips in mind next time the toaster needs replacement…
+Keep these tips in mind the next time your toaster needs replacement… The planet will thank you!

 Lena Milton